MarioFaretta/A.M3.I.CO/Plotting_Tutorial/1-Plotting.md

 Stack of dot plots are useful for the analysis of multiple files from the same **Union** analysis (e.g. time points of experiments, doses of drug treatments) since, once created, they can be applied to other files by the **Load Data** button.
 When a new file is loaded, remember to adjust regions as described above before applying gates and update dot plots.

+# Statistics

 The [**Show Statistics**](1.4-Statistics) command allows to calculate the statistics relative to the defined regions

 <img width="1208" height="943" alt="immagine" src="https://github.com/user-attachments/assets/68df992f-2577-4aa5-9042-abf4b8e245dc" />

 The **Limits to DP Parameters** option allows to limit statistics to the Axis Parameters of the Dot Plot.

+ # Retrieving Stage Coordinates

 Beside mean values,  it's possible to retrieve images of representative cells for each region, to extrapulate [**Stage Coordinates**](1.5-Stage:Coordinates.md) for a targeted acquisition of the event in the region, or to export images of the mask of the cells for eventually using them with other softwares.
 In this case, a dedicated folder will be created containing the images of the masks relative to the selected region (the number of images depends on the specified  cell number to be retrieved in the Drop down menu for each region).

 <img width="1594" height="557" alt="immagine" src="https://github.com/user-attachments/assets/e00ea461-485c-4131-8890-f79ce297a0fb" />